Lduperron/csci-265-submissionsystem/trunk/public/README.txt

    After this has been completed, automated tests and reports can be generated using the report command.

-   Adding new students or courses can be accompished simply by appending them to the correct files in the config file and starting the adminclient, which will automatically build the folders for them.
-Passwords must be generated one by one for new students, however, to avoid invalidiating passwords for previouslly existing students.
+   Adding new students or courses can be accomplished simply by appending them to the correct files in the config file and starting the adminclient, which will automatically build the folders for them.
+Passwords must be generated one by one for new students, however, to avoid invalidating passwords for previously existing students.

 ==================================================
 4. AVAILABLE COMMANDS